 “By the goodness of God we mean nowadays almost exclusively His lovingness; and in this we may be right.
 But by Love, most of us mean kindness (affirmation) – the desire to see others than the self happy; not happy in this way or in that, but just happy.
 What would really satisfy us would be a God who said of anything we happened to like doing, ‘What does it matter so long as they are contented?’
 We want, in fact, not so much a Father in Heaven as a grandfather in heaven—a senile benevolence who, as they say, ‘liked to see young people enjoying themselves and whose plan for the universe was simply that it might be truly said at the end of each day, ‘a good time was had by all’.

 “…Kindness, merely as such, cares not whether its object becomes good or bad, provided only that it escapes suffering.
-As Scripture points out, it is bastards* who are spoiled: the legitimate sons, who are to carry on the family tradition, are punished.
-(Hebrews 12:8) It is for people whom we care nothing about that we demand happiness on any terms: with our friends, our lovers, our children, we are exacting and would rather see them suffer much than be happy in contemptible and estranging modes.”
+It is for people whom we care nothing about that we demand happiness on any terms: with our friends, our lovers, our children, we are exacting and would rather see them suffer much than be happy in contemptible and estranging modes.”

 The Father-God does not shrug off wasted potential, for He sees all possibilities.

-A society that has adopted a warped love will produce “bastard children*” (children we aren’t too concerned about “turning out”).
+A society that has adopted a warped love will produce children we aren’t too concerned about “turning out”.
 This form of love is quite dangerous for it encourages behaviors, not based on their virtue or merit, but on the emotions they produce – happiness.
 But if we know one thing about ourselves, it is that we don’t have any idea what will really make us happy.
 We just go from pleasure to pleasure – seeking one that will stick.

 “Remember our words, then, and whatever is your aim let virtue be the condition of the attainment of your aim, and know that without this all possessions and pursuits are dishonorable and evil.”Plato